“Ask, and it will be given to you, seek, and you will find, knock, and the door will be opened to you” (Matthew 7.7)

 Humbleness before wisdom

-Once, a very faithful and wise man had a vision in a dream, i.e., going to a remote little town because there was someone out there that he could learn something from.
-Our man got somewhat confused about what he learned from the world’s most extraordinary wise men.
-He went there and sought a wise person from whom he could learn something but found that it was a place of perdition and indulgence.
+Once, a very faithful and wise man had a vision in a dream, i.e., going to a remote little town because there was someone out there to learn something from.
+Unfortunately, our man got somewhat confused about what he learned from the world’s most extraordinary wise men.
+So he went there and sought a wise person from whom he could learn something but found that it was a place of perdition and indulgence.
 He simply didn’t understand how it made sense to know anything there.

 And just as he was about to leave, a young woman, a prostitute in a brothel, saw that he was feeling uneasy and asked if she could help him with anything; he said no because he was just about to leave.
 However, the woman insisted and told him it was late, and he couldn’t walk around then, so she offered to accommodate him that evening.